MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-csp-register-azure-stack.md

 ### Cloud Solution Provider subscriptions

-Cloud Solution Provider (CSP) subscriptions are the preferred choice for registration when a CSP Reseller or an end user operates the Azure Stack.
+CSP subscriptions are the preferred choice for registration when a CSP Reseller or an end user operates the Azure Stack.

 ### Partner Shared Services subscription